SilkRose/Pony/src/stories/pony-pillows/pony-pillows.md

 Rarity spoke up, "While I do appreciate the compliment, I must ask, why are you in my bed, using me as a pillow?"

-"Just trying to find a new pillow, the last one got really angry for some reason."
+"Just trying to find a new pillow.
+The last one got really angry for some reason."

 "Might I ask why you are using ponies as your pillow?"

-"They seemed like a good pick, they're really soft, cuddly, and cute."
+"They seemed like a good pick, as they're really soft, cuddly, and cute."

 "Perhaps you would be inclined to use my pillow, so we can talk about *us*?"